artem-russkikh/react-native-clock-sync/README.md

 ### setOnline(boolean)

 Sets the current (per-instance) network status.
 Passing an argument of `true` (if the current status is `false`) will cause the instance to immediately attempt an NTP fetch, and resume the internal update timer at a frequency determined by the `syncDelay` config parameter (or its default).
-Conversely, passing `false` (when current is `true`) Immediately stops the internal timer and prevents any further network activity. **NOTE:** Calling this method with an argument that matches the instance's current network state results in a no-op.
+Conversely, passing `false` (when current is `true`) immediately stops the internal timer and prevents any further network activity. **NOTE:** Calling this method with an argument that matches the instance's current network state results in a no-op.

 #### Offline behavior

 When set to *offline*, calls to `getTime()` will return the current device time adjusted by whatever values are currently in the history. (or no adjustment if the history is empty/NTP has never been fetched)

 Calls to `syncTime()` are effectively a no-op in offline mode.
-No NTP fetch will be performed, and no updates to the local time history will be made.
+No NTP fetch will be performed, and no updates to the local time history will be made (to prevent polluting the running average drift).

 #### Example